Alfresco/alfresco-tas-utility/README.md

 │       │           └── utility #testing classes/sample code
 │       │               ├── (...)
 │       └── resources
-│           ├── default.properties #one place where you defined all settings │           ├── log4j.properties
+│           ├── default.properties #one place where you defined all settings like what alfresco server to use, credentials, etc.
+│           ├── log4j.properties
 │           ├── testdata #placeholder for holding test data │           │   └── (...)
 ```

 ## Sample Usage

 In your maven project, in your pom.xml file add the following dependency
 ```
 <dependency>